syucream/lightdash-client-typescript-fetch/examples/README.md

 # Lightdash Client Example

-This sample project demonstrates how to access the Lightdash API using `@syucream/lightdash-client-typescript-fetch`.
+This sample project demonstrates how to access the Lightdash API using `lightdash-client-typescript-fetch`.

 ## Features